 Coordinate data Coordinate data contains either X,Y coordinates or latitude and longitude.
-Grid data Grid data contains locations using a specific grid system.
 Address data Address data contains postal addresses.
 Tabular data Tabular data contains no geospatial information.

 Because there is a great variety of sources and types of data which originate in non-geospatial files, Cartographica has a few mechanisms that are used consistently in many of our importing systems.